Standalone Financial Advice

 Annual platform charge

-B&G does not hold client cash or assets.
+B&G do not hold client cash or assets.
 Client investments are managed on what is known as an investment/wrap platform.
 Our chosen platform partners are:

-Our chosen platform partners provide B&G with online dealing, valuation, and custody services.
-Clients can log in and access their portfolio valuation(s) at any time.
+Our chosen platform partners provide B&G with on-line dealing, valuation and custody services.
+Clients have the ability to login and access their portfolio valuation(s) at any time.

 A detailed breakdown of the recommended platform costs and charges will be provided as part of our advice process.